-The thought of caving scares a lot of people – including myself.
-Fortunately there are tours for novices like me who want to test themselves, experience a real adventure and get the adrenaline pumping.
-Canmore Cave Tours, with an office just 10 minutes from downtown Canmore has been around for 30 years.
-Though they started with tours for the military, they have turned the business into a year round affair.
-(Caves maintain a constant temperature of about 5 C so you can quite literally cave 365 days a year).
+They started with tours for the military, but have turned the business into a year-round affair.
 Now they take about 4,000 people per year into the Rat’s Nest Cave on one of four tours that they offer.
 I signed up for the six hour adventure tour – with four of the six hours underground.

 The Rat’s Nest Cave is accessed via a five minute drive from their office and a 25 minute hike up a canyon, with some stellar mountain views along the way.
 But before we even leave the office, we must sign waivers and get suited up in caving gear.